Ferrari PPF, Tint & Ceramic Pricing

 +

 Ferrari does offer factory-approved film kits for some high-wear areas, but the coverage is limited.
-An independent XPEL Certified shop like ALSET Custom can do full-front, full-body, and custom coverage with XPEL ULTIMATE PLUS, and we can correct the paint before install.
+An authorized XPEL installer like Alset Custom can do full-front, full-body, and custom coverage with XPEL ULTIMATE PLUS, and we can correct the paint before install.
 You also get the XPEL 10-year manufacturer warranty, and we can combine PPF, ceramic coating, and window tint in the same visit.

 How much should I expect to pay for full body PPF?